urosralevicgit/FIDC_Inter/README.md

 Based on your evaluation, you may be invited to the next stages of the interview process.

 For inquiries or support, contact bahdanchyk@faradaic.io

+Copyright (c) 2025 FaradaIC Sensors GmbH
+This content is proprietary and confidential.
+No part of this repository may be copied, distributed, modified, or used without explicit written permission from the owner.